-4.2.2 PROJECT NARRATIVE
+4.2.4 PROJECT NARRATIVE

 Required.
-Applicants are required to prepare and submit a narrative using the FMLFPP Project Narrative form.
-The form and instructions are available on the "How do I Apply for an FMPP Grant" webpage.
-The Project Narrative must clearly describe the direct or indirect producer or food business benefits intended by the applicant, applicable outcome indicators, and budget information.
+Applicants are required to prepare and submit a narrative using the FMLFPP Project Narrative form and FMLFPP Project Narrative Guide.
+The form and instructions are available on the "How do I Apply for an LFPP Grant" webpage.
+The Project Narrative must clearly describe the direct or indirect producer or food business benefits intended by the applicant, objectives and goals, types of activities, applicable outcome indicators, and fiscal plan and resources information.